apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * Compression:

-We use several famous dataset as test.
-We compare TsFile(the file format of IoTDB) with Parquet, ORC and Csv by their file size after the same dataset is written.
+We test and compare file sizes of TsFile(the file format of IoTDB) and some others famous dataset formats, which are Parquet, ORC and Csv, after the same datasets are written.

 The IoTDB version is v0.11.1.